pastly/move-and-seed/README.md

 # USAGE

 	This script will help you symbolically link files after moving/renaming back into the directory you torrenting them into for continued seeding.
 It should be run before you move/rename, and then once again afterwards.

-The inspiration for this script came from torrenting lots of Linux ISOs and wanting to continue seeding and supporting them while also reorganizing them elsewhere on the computer.

-The commands are as follows.

-	./movenseed.sh example
-	             Prints out a full example of how this script can be used.
-It pipes the text through "less" as there is a lot.

-	./movenseed.sh prework <dir>
-				 This should be run before moving.

-				 Recursively hashes all the files in <dir>.
-				 A file in <dir> will be created containing all the hashes.
-This will take a long time for large directories!

-	./movenseed.sh postwork <dir1> <dir2>
-				 This should be run after moving and can be run multiple times for multiple <dir2>'s.

-				 Here, <dir1> should be the same as <dir> from prework. <dir2> should be where things were
-				 moved. <dir1> can still contain anything you
-				 didn't want to move and must contain that hash file generated in the prework.
+	Usage:
+	$0 --prework [ -h|--here PATH ]
+	$0 --postwork [ -h|--here PATH ] [ -t|--there PATH ]

+	--here and --there may be specified many times

+	All options:
+	--help --usage ..... this text
+	--prework .......... indicate prework stage
+	--postwork ......... indicate postwork stage
+	-h --here .......... any type of path, seeding directory -t --there ......... any type of path, organized directory --no-filesize ...... disable filesize checks in postwork may be needed for cross-filesystem work
+	-v --verbose ....... output lots of words (default) -q --quiet   ....... supress everything but warnings

+# WORD OF WARNING

+This script uses file sizes as a quick check to see if files are potentially the same before moving on to hashing to find out for sure.
+If you use advanced filesystems like zfs or even two different filesystems for --here and --there, you may need to specify --no-filesize for postwork.

 # EXAMPLE